Whether you have a toddler or a teen, here are five of the best strategies to improve nutrition and encourage smart eating habits:

 Sure, eating well can be hard — family schedules are hectic and grab-and-go convenience food is readily available.
 But our tips can help make all five strategies part of your busy household.

 Family meals are a comforting ritual for both parents and kids.
 Children like the predictability of family meals and parents get a chance to catch up with their kids.
 Kids who take part in regular family meals are also:

-In addition, family meals offer the chance to introduce kids to new foods and to act as a role model for healthy eating.
+Also, family meals are a chance for parents to introduce kids to new foods and to be role models for healthy eating.

 Teens may turn up their noses at the prospect of a family meal — not surprising because they're busy and want to be more independent.
 Yet studies find that teens still want their parents' advice and counsel, so use mealtime as a chance to reconnect.